openstack/neutron-specs/specs/liberty/restructure-l2-agent.rst

 scalability.
 This blueprint tackles the following areas: RPC, device processing and the OVSDB monitor.
 Every point will be analized in detail in the next section.
-Orthogonal to this blueprint, there's an ongoing effort to use OVS Python lib instead of the CLI [#]_ .
+Orthogonal to this blueprint, there's a spec that was completed in Kilo  to use OVS Python lib instead of the CLI [#]_ .

 .. [#] https://blueprints.launchpad.net/neutron/+spec/vsctl-to-ovsdb